defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/70-modlishka-sso.md

       - .env
 ```

-We alse need to update our volumes:
+We also need to update our volumes:

 ```yml